Nazi songs: Es zittern die morschen Knochen

 Es zittern die morschen Knochen ("The Rotten Bones Are Trembling") by Hans Baumann was, after the Horst-Wessel-Lied, one of the most famous Nazi songs and the official song of the Hitler Youth.

 The original song's refrain (1932) was Denn heute gehört uns Deutschland / und morgen die ganze Welt ("For today, Germany is ours / and tomorrow the whole world").
 In a later version (1937) this was mitigated for the Hitler Youth to Denn heute da hört uns Deutschland... ("For today, Germany hears us...").

 Vorwärts!
 Vorwärts!

 Vorwärts!
 Vorwärts!
 Schmettern die hellen Fanfaren ("Forward!
 Forward!
-Blare the Bright Fanfares") was a Hitler Youth marching song.
+Blare the Bright Fanfares") (Note: The song also goes by the names Uns're Fahne Flattert uns Voran, alternatively Unsere Fahne Flattert uns Voran (Our flag flutters before us) and Fahnelied (Banner Song).) was a Hitler Youth marching song.
 The text of the song, published in 1933, comes from Baldur von Schirach and is based on a melody by UFA composer Hans-Otto Borgmann.

 Vorwärts!
 Vorwärts! was first performed in the 1933 propaganda film Hitlerjunge Quex.
 Motifs from the song are used throughout the film, underlying representations of the Hitler Youth, in contrast to The Internationale and jazz motifs in scenes from a socialist "commune".

 Erika

-Erika is a marching song used by the German military.
+Erika was a marching song used by the German military.
 The song was composed by Herms Niel in the 1930s, and it soon came into usage by the Wehrmacht, especially the Heer.
 No other marching song during World War II reached the popularity of Erika.